ArtArtArtArt/KMSVault/1EvergreenNotes/russia is semi-periphery country specialized on creating conflicts.md

 All three Yeltisn's PMs where state security agents - Primakov, Stepanishyn and Putin.

 Primakov wanted to start war with america sooner, putin later.
-Putin is super retional - firts get power, then attack the west.
+Putin is super rational - first get power, then attack the west.
 Semi-periphery status was determining the behavior of russia regardless of rulers or ideologies.

 Alexander II said : "**Russia is neither a merchant, nor agricultural state and its destiny is to be the menace of the world"** - which is basically what semi-periphery have to do according to Wallerstein.